-Endowment Proxy indicator Commentary or stock Ocean area and coastal distance Capture fisheries production Although, in practice, fisheries are one of the main subsectors in the development of most countries' "blue economy", the concept is meant to include other subsectors such as tourism, transport and renewable energy.
+Endowment or stock Proxy indicator Commentary Ocean area and coastal distance Capture fisheries production Although, in practice, fisheries are one of the main subsectors in the development of most countries' "blue economy", the concept is meant to include other subsectors such as tourism, transport and renewable energy.
 As a result, a country's endowment of ocean area and coastal distance is the ideal stock variable, expressed, for example, as the total square kilometres of its exclusive economic zone (EEZ) and total kilometres of coastline.
 No comprehensive dataset exists for either variable.
 Under the United Nations Convention on the Law of the Sea of 1982, many countries have declared the limits and area of their EEZs.
 But not all countries are able to map and declare their EEZs.
 We have therefore used the narrower fisheries endowment as a proxy.
 In the absence of comprehensive data on the stock variable of fisheries biomass, we have used the flow variable of capture fisheries production as a proxy.
-Reserves of Total natural The endowment of natural resources is ideally expressed as the natural resources resource rents (% of GDP) stock variable of total proven reserves of all mineral, timber, oil and natural gas deposits.
+Reserves of natural resources Total natural resource rents (% of GDP) The endowment of natural resources is ideally expressed as the stock variable of total proven reserves of all mineral, timber, oil and natural gas deposits.
 No such comprehensive data exists, partly because of the high cost of exploration to prove reserves, and partly because, in practice, exploration goes hand-in-hand with extraction, i.e., examples are rare of proven reserves that remain undeveloped over time.
 We use therefore the flow variable "total natural resource rents (% of GDP)" as a proxy indicator, indicating the relative scale of extraction, and therefore the proven reserves that underpin these activities.
-Domestic market size Access to basic GDP per capita Share of For firms selling products and services, domestic sales complement exports.
+Domestic market size GDP per capita For firms selling products and services, domestic sales complement exports.
 Domestic market size is therefore an important indicator of the purchasing power of local consumers to afford their product or service.
 In the absence of comprehensive data on domestic or consumption market sizes in SIDS, we use GDP per capita as a proxy for this purchasing power.

-Basic infrastructure can include hard infrastructure, or the infrastructure population with access to electricity physical structures necessary to deliver, for example, communications, energy, transportation and utilities services.
-Soft infrastructure includes the institutions and programmes that deliver, for example, cultural, education and health services.
-For our framework, "basic infrastructure" refers mainly to hard infrastructure.
-Among the different types of hard infrastructure, we chose energy as the most common prerequisite for the economic development strategies treated in this paper, with access to electricity as the proxy indicator.
+Endowment or stock Proxy indicator Commentary Access to basic infrastructure Share of population with access to electricity or the physical structures necessary to deliver, for